 Duplicate detection

-If an application fails due to a fatal error immediately after it sends a message, and the restarted application instance erroneously believes that the prior message delivery didn't occur, a subsequent send causes the same message to appear in the system twice.
+If an application fails due to a fatal error immediately after sending a message, and the restarted application instance erroneously believes that the prior message delivery didn't occur, a subsequent send causes the same message to appear in the system twice.

 It's also possible for an error at the client or network level to occur a moment earlier, and for a sent message to be committed into the queue, with the acknowledgment not successfully returned to the client.
 This scenario leaves the client in doubt about the outcome of the send operation.